A Survey of Decision-Theoretic Approaches for Robotic Environmental Monitoring: Properties

-Most of environments for continuous fields vary spatially in practice.
-Formally, the nonstationary property exhibits different local degrees of smoothness in the spatial variation in different regions of environment~\citep{ouyang2014multi}.
-Nonstationary versions of the covariance functions have been proposed for GP~\citep{paciorek2004nonstationary}. \cite{chen2022ak} design nonstationary kernels, called the attentive kernel, for better accuracy and uncertainty quantification.
-The work by \cite{cao2013multi} exploits a spatial correlation structure of the GP to improve the performance of their algorithm in low spatial correlation.
-Specifically, they study an environment with a higher spatial correlation along one direction than in its perpendicular direction, called \emph{anisotropic} field.
+Most environments for continuous fields vary spatially in practice.
+A nonstationary property usually exhibits different degrees of smoothness in the local variation in different regions of an environment~\citep{ouyang2014multi}.
+Nonstationary versions of the covariance functions have been proposed for GP~\citep{paciorek2004nonstationary}. \citet{chen2022ak} design nonstationary kernels, called the attentive kernel, for better accuracy and uncertainty quantification.
+The work by \citet{cao2013multi} exploits the spatially correlated structure of GP to enhance the performance of their algorithm.
+They investigate an environment with higher spatial correlation along one direction than in the perpendicular direction, referred to as an \emph{anisotropic} field.